ozgurutku/nginx-loadbalancer-springboot/README.md

 With this command, everything necessary will be installed and the program will be run.

 # Usage
 In our application we have a get endpoint that returns the number and a post endpoint that updates the number.
 The default value of the number is 7.
 We created two of our application, we can access one via localhost:8088 and the other via localhost:8089.
 Nginx is running on localhost:9090.
-Nginx will balance incoming requests.
+Nginx balances incoming requests by distributing them across our two applications.
 <br>
 <br>
 We send a post request to localhost:8088 and update the value of our number to 5.
 (You can also choose localhost:8089).